calaisgalbraith/Turbo-Auto-Dealers/README.md

 * Phone numbers are clickable telephone links
 * Responsive sizing
 * Back to top button
+* Link to page for Hours
+* Link to page for Inventory

 ## Future Enhancements
 * Update to use Bootstrap 5 (Used Bootstrap 3 as this was a requirement of the hiring company that requested this site demo)
+* Add demo data for Inventory (practice with back end)